mmb-carb/ESTA_Documentation/docs/BASIC_INTRO.md

 ## Example - On-Road with EMFAC2014

-To understand the ESTA structure and workflow it might be helpful to look at an example.
+To better understand ESTA, let us look at an example.

-Figure 2 below shows the workflow for spatially gridding the on-road emissions from EMFAC2014.
-Notice that some of the steps are repeated for different file types.
+Figure 2 shows the workflow for spatially gridding the on-road emissions from EMFAC2014.
+Notice some of the steps are repeated for different file types.

 ![Figure 2: ESTA workflow, EMFAC example](resources/esta_box_diagram_on_road.png)
 *Figure 2: ESTA workflow, EMFAC example*